flatmax/Eh-I-DeCoder/README.md

 ## What is Eh-I-DeCoder?

-**Eh-I-DeCoder** is a multi-faceted AI coding assistant that draws inspiration from several concepts:
+**Eh-I-DeCoder** is a trimmed down AI coding assistant that draws inspiration from several concepts:

 ### 1. AI IDE Coder - The Web-Based Development Environment
 A modern, web-based AI IDE that brings the power of AI pair programming directly to your browser.
-No more switching between terminals and editors - everything you need for AI-assisted development in one intuitive interface.

 ### 2. "Eh ¿ De Coder" - The Debugging Detective
 *"What the f*** just happened here?"* - When your AI coding assistant does something unexpected or seemingly crazy, Eh-I-DeCoder helps you decode what it did.
 Whether you need to guide the AI to fix its changes or understand the modifications well enough to fix them yourself, this tool provides the transparency and control you need.